outernet-foundation/plerion/README.md

 a shared reference frame, such that a piece of AR content that appears in a certain place in the real world for one user, appears there for every user.

-Plerion targets the same class of problems as products like Niantic’s visual positioning system (VPS), but is fully open-source, and was built from the ground up to be self-hosted.
+Plerion targets the same class of problems as products like Niantic’s visual positioning system (VPS), but is fully open-source, and was built from the ground up to be self-hostable.

 ## Notable features: